 This North Shore beach town is known for its thriving artists’ community, fun downtown, and of course, amazing beaches!
 There’s plenty to do in gorgeous Gloucester, but if you’re interested in checking out the art scene, you have to stop by the Rocky Neck Art Colony to check out the many shops and galleries in this artists’ village.
 If it’s more historical architecture you’re in the mood for, there’s Hammond Castle Museum, built in 1926 in the medieval style and home to exhibits that include both historical art and artifacts collected by John Hays Hammond, Jr, the man who built this modern castle.

 Downtown Gloucester is great to stroll around and explore, and restaurants here do what New England seacoast towns usually do best: fresh-caught seafood!
 Check out Topside Grill for some of the best seafood on the coast, and afterward, you can walk over to Pavilion Beach and spend a little time strolling on the sand and taking in some of those spectacular Atlantic Ocean views.
-This lovely beach town also has lots of excellent options for where to stay, but in this idyllic Cape Ann setting, you’re likely to love wherever you choose to lay your head!
+This lovely Massachusetts beach town also has plenty of options for where to stay, but book a room at Ocean House Hotel for the perfect seaside spot!

 For that classic summer in New England vibe, Nantucket is the place to go!
 The entire island is full of quintessentially quaint beach town vibes, and you’ll find there are so many great ways to spend your time on the island!
 Some of the most carefully preserved and pristine beaches in the country are in Nantucket, with plenty of opportunities to get out on the water and play!